-Charge nurses/frontline leaders, across the globe, are the first line of leadership for both patients and staff.
-This evidenced-based course will play a crucial role in the charge nurse/frontline leaders role in the organization.
+Frontline leaders/charge nurses, around the globe, are the first line of leadership for both patients and staff.
+This evidence-based course will play a crucial role in the charge nurse/frontline leaders role in the organization.
 This course will provide clinical charge nurses/frontline leaders with the knowledge and skills essential for their role.
-This course will enhance their ability to manage patient flow, manage conflict, concerns from patient, family, staff or interdepartmental colleagues, and managing staff performance.
+This course will enhance their ability to manage patient flow, conflict, staff performance, and concerns from patient, family, or staff interdepartmental colleagues.
 A proactive approach to training could be the first step to structural empowerment of charge nurses and creating a desirable organizational culture with positive financial impacts.
 Based on Kanter’s Structural Empowerment Theory (1977 & 1993), this course will empower and equip charge nurses to lead through optimizing communication strategies.

 Program has been mapped to Magnet Standards, Pathway Standards, and QSEN competencies.